Healthy Pet Adoption Program

 Puppies are leash walked many times throughout the day and may go on "field trips" to staff member homes or local play areas to help them become comfortable in a variety of normal home situations.
 Many of our puppies are well on their way to potty training by the time we adopt them and they all get plenty of practice with leashes, simple commands and basic good manners.

 Animal Medical Center supports most of the costs of this program as our gift to needy pets.
 Our Needy Pet Fund also helps support this program.

 An Adoption Fee is required with all adoptions to help defray a small portion of the expenses of their care.
-We routinely spay or neuter all adoptive pets before adoption.
 The adoption fee for altered pets is $100.

-On the occasions that a pet is placed in a home prior to spay or neuter (typically only very young adoptees), the adoptive owner must commit to altering the pet by 6 months of age.
+On the occasions that a pet is placed in a home prior to spay or neuter, the adoptive owner must commit to altering the pet by 6 months of age.
 For adoptions of unaltered pets, the adoption fee is also $100.
-However, we offer a $100 discount towards the spay or neuter at AMC so long as surgery is completed between 4 and 6 months of age.
+However, we offer a $100 voucher towards the spay or neuter at AMC so long as surgery is completed between 4 and 6 months of age.

 Thousands of healthy, happy puppies, kittens, dogs and cats are euthanized every year in our community just because they don't have a home.
 Meanwhile, many families want to welcome a new pet but are not sure where to find a healthy, loving pet.
 Our Adoption Program is our way of serving these needs and giving back to our community.